 Whorls of flowers of roughly the same size repeated up the stem.

-In this tomb, a spike is a tower of flowers, either parallel sided, or tapered.
+In this tomb, a spike is a tower of flowers, either parallel sided, or tapered (as shown).

 This category encompasses both Racemes and Panicles, which are stems, possibly horizontal or drooping, which are covered in flowers, either themselves on smaller branches (compound panicles) or not.

 INDIVIDUAL FLOWER FORM

 Any petals that are frayed or have a fringe at the periphery.
 This category does not include those petals which appear to have been cut by pinking shears around the extreme edges, as do many members of the Dandelion & Daisy Family such as the Dandelions, Hawkweeds, Hawkbeards, Hawbits, or Sow-Thistles etc.